Perth, Scotland: Transport

+Road

 Perth remains a key transport hub for journeys by road and rail throughout Scotland.
 The M90 motorway, the northernmost motorway in Great Britain, runs south from the city to Edinburgh; the A9 road connects it to Stirling and Glasgow in the south west and Inverness in the north.
 Other major roads serving the city include the A85 to Crieff and Crianlarich (and ultimately Oban), the A93 to Blairgowrie and Braemar, the A94 to Coupar Angus and Forfar and the A90 to Dundee and Aberdeen.

 The city itself was bypassed to the south and east by the M90 in the 1970s and to the west by the A9 in 1986.
 The M90, A9 and A93 all meet at Broxden Junction, one of the busiest and most important road junctions in Scotland.
 Uniquely, all seven of Scotland's cities are signposted from here: Glasgow and Stirling via the A9 southbound, Dundee and Aberdeen via the A90, Edinburgh via the M90, Inverness via the A9 northbound, and Perth itself via the A93 through the city centre.
 The final part of the M90 included the construction of the Friarton Bridge in 1978 to facilitate travel to Dundee and Aberdeen to the east of the city, finally removing inter-city traffic from the centre.
 The bridge is the most northerly piece of the motorway network in the United Kingdom.

 There are four bridges that cross the River Tay in Perth.
 The northernmost structure is Smeaton's Bridge (also known as Perth Bridge and, locally, the Old Bridge), completed in 1771 and widened in 1869, which carries the automotive and pedestrian traffic of West Bridge Street (the A85).
 A former tollbooth building, on the southern side of the bridge at the Bridgend end of the bridge, is a category C listed building dating from around 1800.
 It was J. S. Lees Fish & Poultry Shop later in its life.

 Next, some 500 yards downstream, is Queen's Bridge, which also carries vehicular and pedestrian traffic, this time of South Street and Tay Street.
 Queen's Bridge was completed in 1960, replacing the old Victoria Bridge (1902–1960), and was opened by Queen Elizabeth II in October of that year.
 The third bridge in the centre of Perth is the Tay Viaduct, a single-track railway bridge carrying trains to and from the railway station, 0.5 mi to the north-west.
 It was completed in 1863.
 A pedestrian walkway lies on its northern side.
 Finally, the southernmost crossing of the Tay inside Perth's boundary is the aforementioned Friarton Bridge.

 The construction of a fifth bridge farther upstream (north) from the existing bridges was being considered in 2012.